modxorg/Docs/en/extras/wayfinder/index.md

  | &innerClass   | CSS class for the inner template                                                                                                                        |         |
  | &webLinkClass | CSS class for weblink items.                                                                                                                            |         |

- **Example**
+**Example**:

 Simply specify the class parameters in the snippet to add the classnames to the output.

 For example, adding &levelClass=`level` will result in

  ``` html
 <li class="level2">